jtimlin/masterpiece/README.md

 - **Problem**: Image sizes were too large.
 - **Issue**: Attempting to automate image optimization with Cloudinary resulted in image sizes that were still too big.
 - **Solution**: It was found that Cloudinary's automated optimization requires a paid service.
 The issue was addressed by exploring image optimization alternatives, such as using Django's Pillow library.
+- **Continues**: Pillow was used to optimize and resize images before they get upoaded to cloudinary.
+This

 #### Error on Upload Image Page
 - **Problem**: The Upload Image page displayed an error message stating, "Invalid image file.
 Please upload a valid image file," even for valid image formats like jpg or png.